hugo-bach/countHubXp/README.md

 # countHubXp v1.0

 Count your xp hubs with a single command.
-Yes it's possible with this script.
+Of course it's possible with this script.

 This script lists these different activities:
 - Hackathon